drey7925/perovskite/README.md

 None at the moment.
 I test with either the latest or almost-latest stable Rust version, on Windows x64.

-cuberef_server's API can change in breaking ways. cuberef_game_api (as well as anything it re-exports by default) should be reasonably stable once it's written.
+perovskite_server's API can change in breaking ways. perovskite_game_api (as well as anything it re-exports by default) should be reasonably stable once it's written.
 I intend to re-export some unstable APIs behind a feature flag.

 ## Who is behind this?